 I originally developed this gluten-free creamy mushroom soup to use in a gluten-free green bean casserole.
 But it is so amazingly delicious that it stands on its own.
 I would eat it every day.
 It can be made dairy-free and vegan with easy substitutions.
 Shiitake mushrooms, Parmesan cheese and a little white wine make this a delicious burst of umami.

-I have more gluten-free, dairy-free, vegan soups to warm you up including my gluten-free cream of chicken soup, vegan creamy zucchini soup, gluten-free chunky broccoli soup and hearty lentil quinoa soup and the ever popular gluten-free butternut squash soup.
+I have more gluten-free, dairy-free, vegan soups to warm you up including my gluten-free cream of chicken soup, vegan creamy zucchini soup, gluten-free chunky broccoli soup, gluten-free broccoli cheddar soup, hearty lentil quinoa soup and the ever popular gluten-free butternut squash soup.
 There’s even one to cool you down – cool avocado soup.
 Serve this soup topped with my favorite home made gluten-free baguette croutons.

 This is not your ordinary mushroom soup.
 I have layered it with thyme and white wine to make this a crave-worthy soup.
 The recipe includes instructions for adjusting the it to make it work in a casserole.
 The liquid will be reduced to make the soup significantly thicker